 - primary and secondary schools

-- tertiary institutions such as polytechnics and universities that have English language foundation courses or academic preparation courses
+- tertiary institutions, such as polytechnics and universities, with English-language foundation courses or academic preparation courses

 - private language schools